-Can a VA Borrower Rent Out the Home Purchased with a VA Mortgage?
+Can a Borrower Rent Out a Home Purchased with a VA Loan?

 Active duty military members who are being reassigned to a new base, for example, might want to keep the home but can’t occupy it for the length of the new tour.
 Other borrowers may fall on tough economic times and want to explore renting the home as opposed to selling it.

 But can a homeowner paying a VA mortgage rent the home out?
 Is this allowed under the terms of the VA home loan?

 The short answer is no — but there are some options.